Skip to main content

 • music

-The game forgoes a traditional musical score, opting instead for ambient sounds and dynamic environmental cues, which enhances immersion and maintains a sense of tension throughout the experience.
+The game forgoes a traditional musical score, using ambient sounds and dynamic environmental cues instead, which enhances immersion and maintains a tense atmosphere.

 • “The absence of a traditional musical score further deepens the immersion; instead, the game relies on ambient noise and dynamic environmental cues to keep the player on edge.”